-And next to breakfast in bed, waking up to a ready-made morning meal is hard to beat!
 In the past, refrigerator oatmeal was my go-to favorite “hands off” oatmeal breakfast.
-But, making everything in one big casserole dish like I do for this recipe for baked oatmeal is much easier than spooning all of the ingredients into multiple different mason jars.
-Or maybe it’s just because it’s something new lol?
+Making everything in one big casserole dish like I do for this recipe for baked oatmeal is so easy.
+Much easier than spooning all of the ingredients into multiple different mason jars.

-Why Baked Oatmeal with WILD Blueberries is the Easiest!
+Why Baked Oatmeal with Blueberries is the Easiest!

 First, I use frozen wild blueberries because fresh wild blueberries are almost impossible to find.